UFFR/RBMKSim/README.md

-# RBMK-Simulator
+# RBMKSim
-A simple program to build and simulate RBMKs from the Minecraft mod HBM's Nuclear Tech Mod.
+A simple program to build and simulate RBMKs from the Minecraft mod HBM's Nuclear Tech Mod for testing.